 Safe Child Policy

 The East Lansing Public Library (ELPL) strives to create and maintain a welcoming environment that encourages patrons of all ages to explore library resources and share learning opportunities.
 ELPL wants children of all ages to have a positive experience.

 However, busy public buildings are not secure places for children to be left alone.
 Responsibility for the welfare and the behavior of children using the library rests with the parent or caregiver.
 Parents or caregivers are also responsible for insuring that the child has a safe means of transportation home at closing or if the child is asked to leave the library for a violation of library rules.
 Library staff cannot assume responsibility for children’s safety and comfort when they are unattended.

 Levels of supervision required:

-• Children ages 9 and over may be left unattended, providing they are mature enough to follow library rules and observe proper conduct.
+- Children ages nine and over may be left unattended, providing they are mature enough to understand and follow library rules and observe proper conduct.
 Such children are subject to the same rules of behavior as other patrons and the same consequences, including being asked to leave the building and/or premises.
 Staff does not monitor the arrival or departure of any child from a program or the building.
 Children must know how to reach an adult in case of an emergency, and both child and adult should be aware of library hours.

 Approved by the East Lansing Library Board of Trustees